 Are You Ready To Fish Billy Baits

 Utilize Billy Baits when fishing the offshore waters of Georgia, South Carolina, or North Carolina.
 Pack Billy Baits in your tackle bag.
+Importantly, I can provide you with first hand experience.
+I personally have trolled these lures hundreds of miles across the Atlantic Ocean.
 These lures are highly versatile and catch a wide variety of species.
 They come in an abundance of head styles with varying skirt coloration.
 Take it from us, we know they work.